emipa606/Horrors/README.md

 Chinese translation: Kevin JCK
 Mod-breakdown video: DementedZombie

-Not compatible with https://steamcommunity.com/sharedfiles/filedetails/?id=736172213]Rimsenal - Federation Faction Pack as it also has a defName called Harvester
+[strike]Not compatible with https://steamcommunity.com/sharedfiles/filedetails/?id=736172213]Rimsenal - Federation Faction Pack as it also has a defName called Harvester[/strike] Seems that mod changed its defname for its harvesters in 1.3 so should no longer be an issue.

 ![Image](https://i.imgur.com/pufA0kM.png)